SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 </tbody>
 </table>

-#### 2.e Creating columns for the mean of DP,AIP,GP and SWLS to represent the individual's average decisional procrastination, procrastination behavior,generalized procrastination and life satisfaction.
+#### 2.e Creating columns for the mean of DP, AIP, GP and SWLS to represent the individual's average decisional procrastination, procrastination behavior, generalized procrastination and life satisfaction.
 We round the mean up to only one digit.

 ```r